 An easy walk around the pretty conservation village of Luss, famous (if you are of a certain age!) for having been the setting for the successful TV soap ‘High Road’.
 This walk encompasses it’s sandy beach, the Luss Water and a quiet woodland containing remnants of a former slate quarry.
+A mix of sandy beach, surfaced roads and paths, gravel and quite a few sets of steps.

 WALK REVIEW: 3rd April 2017